cibernox/cibernox.github.io/source/_posts/2016-01-24-ember-closure-actions-in-depth.markdown

 First things first, let's see a few actions in the wild.

-Which ones of this are closure actions?
+Which ones of these are closure actions?

 {% raw %}
 ```html